meagerfindings/meagerfindings.com/_posts/2018-08-11-the-resource-post.md

 ### [CamelCamelCamel](https://camelcamelcamel.com/)

 A delightfully odd name, that makes a little sense.
 Like a camel's humps, prices on Amazon.com go up and down over time.
-Pop in an Amazon URL or keywords to see historical prices for items on Amazon to make sure you're not buying at a possible peak.
+Pop an Amazon URL or keyword into [CamelCamelCamel](https://camelcamelcamel.com/) to see historical prices for items on Amazon to make sure you're not buying at a possible peak.

 **Best feature:** If you create an account on [CamelCamelCamel](https://camelcamelcamel.com/), you can have the site track your public Amazon wishlists by entering in their public URLs.
 This allows you to get email notifications when items on your wishlists fall below a set price or percentage of difference from the normal price.
 You can set this up for oil and oil filters for your car and stock up when the price is at its lowest.